 Welcome!
-The Northampton Bridge Club welcomes anyone who wishes to play duplicate bridge.
-Online open pair games are played on https://www.bridgebase.com/ at 7:00PM on Tuesdays and Thursdays; In-person games are played @1:00PM on Wednesdays at the Christ United Methodist Church, 271 Rocky Hill Road (Route 66) in Northampton.
+The Northampton Bridge Club invites everyone interested in playing duplicate bridge to join us.
+We host online open pair games on Tuesdays at 7:00 PM on the Bridge Base platform: https://www.bridgebase.com/.
+In-person games are held on Wednesdays at 1:00 PM at Christ United Methodist Church, located at 271 Rocky Hill Road (Route 66) in Northampton.

 If you need a partner, look HERE first, or contact Philippe at phgalaski@gmail.com for help.